 About Omar, Raven & Oriane Lee

-Omar and Raven are Belgian-cross draft horses; full brothers, age 13 and 14, who’ve lived together their whole lives.
-Before they came to Cortes Island in 2017, as work horses, they pulled wagons and sleighs for their cowboy owner.
+Omar and Raven are Belgian-Haflinger-cross horses; full brothers, age 14 and 15, who’ve lived together their whole lives.
+Before they came to Cortes Island in 2017, as work horses they pulled wagons and sleighs for their cowboy owner.
 Each has their own distinct character as a medicine horse in this new phase of life, bringing their wisdom to us humans.

-Oriane Lee Johnston, educator, writer and mentor, combines natural horsemanship, Equine Guided Learning, somatic meditation, and the Art of Spiritual Guidance in her work with individuals and groups.
+Oriane Lee Johnston combines natural horsemanship, Equine Guided Learning, somatic meditation, and the Art of Spiritual Guidance in her work with individuals and groups.
 She has co-led equine guided learning programs for Hollyhock Leadership Centre, Royal Roads University, Chiron’s Way, Camosun College, Mary’s Farm & Sanctuary, Spirit Gate Farms, Healing Heart Sanctuary, and in Africa.

-Horses have taken her riding in the sacred mountains of Ecuador, swimming in the Indian Ocean, on safari into the Okavango Delta of Botswana and the wilderness of Zimbabwe, and by donkey cart to meditate in a monastery in the Sagaing Hills of Burma.
+Horses have taken her riding in the sacred mountains of Ecuador, swimming in the Indian Ocean, on safari into the Okavango Delta of Botswana and the wilderness of Zimbabwe, to the legendary wild herds of the Nemiah Valley in B.C.’s Chilcotin, and by donkey cart to meditate in a monastery in the Sagaing Hills of Burma.
 Home is Cortes Island, in the Salish Sea, on the west coast of BC, Canada.

 White Horse Sanctuary lies within the traditional and ancestral unceded territories of the toq qaymɩxʷ (Klahoose), ɬəʔamɛn qaymɩxʷ (Tla’amin), ʔop qaymɩxʷ (Homalco) Nations.

-Our work is grounded in the horse savvy of Frances Guthrie, Jonathan Field and Barbara Rector; the books Tao of Equus and Riding Between the Worlds by Linda Kohanov; Horse Wisdom for Humans professional training at Generation Farms; the Spiritual Guidance Wisdom School of Thomas Atum O’Kane; Buddhist Somatic Meditation Practice; and Healing-with-Horses-Zimbabwe.
+Our work is grounded in the horse savvy of Frances Guthrie, Jonathan Field and Barbara Rector; the books Tao of Equus and Riding Between the Worlds by Linda Kohanov; Horse Wisdom for Humans professional training at Generation Farms; the Spiritual Guidance Wisdom School; Buddhist Somatic Meditation Practice; and Healing-with-Horses-Zimbabwe.

 Oriane Lee is a member of Pro-EFW Canada and Horse Council BC